 - 1. There are currently two separate procedures for handling local authority social services complaints: - Children Act representations and complaints procedure: There is one procedure for representations, including complaints, about social services actions under Part III of the Children Act 1989.
 This is set out in the Representations Procedure (Children) Regulations 1991 and guidance; and - The Local Authority Social Services Act (LASS Act) complaints procedure: The NHS and Community Care Act 1990 introduced a second complaints procedure.
 This covers all complaints about social services for adults and children's services apart from those under Part III of the Children Act 1989.
 The requirements are set out in the Complaints Procedure Directions 1990 and guidance. - 2.
-The Health and Social Care (Community Health and Standards) Act 2003 received Royal Assent on 20 November 2003.
-Chapter 9 to Part 2 of the Act deals with complaints procedures in social services for adults and for the first time this gives the Assembly powers to make Regulations in these areas.
+The Assembly has powers under the Children Act 1989 to regulate on the handling of complaints in social services for children.
+The Adoption and Children Act 2002 and the Health and Social Care (Community Health and Standards) Act 2003 amended these powers and gave the Assembly the opportunity to overhaul the arrangements last revised in 1991.